History of Mt Hood Diabetes Challenge

 The ongoing need for a dedicated conference remains, as health economic simulation models in diabetes have to capture the progression of a complex disease, in which multiple risk factors (including blood glucose and blood pressure) can impact on a wide variety of health outcomes including myocardial infarction, renal failure and blindness.
 Modelling the progression of diabetes and its complications forms the basis of most cost-effectiveness analyses of interventions to prevent and treat both Type 1 and Type 2 diabetes.

 Since the first dedicated diabetes simulation model was developed by Richard Eastman back in the mid-1990s, many health economists have worked on computer simulation models for both Type 1 and Type 2 diabetes.
 Mt Hood provides an opportunity for these groups to test and cross validate their models against each other as well as validate them with real world data.
 For example, the 5th Mt Hood Challenge held at Lund University involved eight modeling groups, who were given four challenges.
 Most of the challenges at this meeting involved replicating the results of major diabetes trials including ADVANCE and ACCORD.
 Model outcomes for each challenge were compared with the published findings of the respective trials.

 This international conference now involves around 80 participants from a wide variety of backgrounds and allows simulation modelers to interact with those using models for economic and policy analysis.
 In addition to challenge sessions, the conference accepts abstracts to allow a wide variety of researchers undertaking work on economics aspects of diabetes to present their work.

-Planning is already underway for 2018 conference to be held in Düsseldorf, Germany.
+Planning is already underway for the 20th anniversary conference to be held in Chicago, USA.

 (Some material from this history was originally posted as a Healtheconomics.com blog).